+'''

-(define-record point (x y)) (type-descriptor point) \Rightarrow #<record type point> file-position now works for string ports.
+(define-record point (x y)) (type-descriptor point) \Rightarrow #<record type point>

+'''

 In earlier versions, it was necessary to create an instance of the record type and extract the descriptor with record-type-descriptor.
 Using type-descriptor is both cleaner and more efficient.